portsoc/iArsenic/preprocessing/README.md

 ### When we add/change a dataset

 A changed dataset may generate different outputs in some or all of the models.
-We should identify and review the output changes, and if satisfied that they correspond to the intended dataset change, adopt the changed outputs from `test-outputs` into `benchmark-data`.
+We should identify and review the output changes, and if satisfied that they correspond to the intended dataset change, adopt the changed outputs from `test-outputs` into `benchmark-data` and re-compress it (see above).

-An added dataset needs to be added to the list of datasets in `test-cli.sh`; it will generate new outputs in `test-outputs` that, if reviewed and satisfactory, should be adopted into `benchmark-data`.
+An added dataset needs to be added to the list of datasets in `test-cli.sh`; it will generate new outputs in `test-outputs` that, if reviewed and satisfactory, should be adopted into `benchmark-data` and re-compressed (see above).

 When a dataset is added or changed, no test outputs with previous datasets should be affected.